bradh352/ansible-scripts/roles/sonic/README.md

     `none` if port speed is less than 25000 or autonegotiation is on otherwise `rs`.
   * `layer3`: `true`/`false`.
 Whether this interface will be used as a layer3
     interface.
-This enables IPv6 link-local address support and also activates BGP on the interface.
+Currently this just enables ipv6 link local addresses on the interface and allows other config options to be used (like `mtu` even if no ip addresses are set).
+Default is `false`.
+  * `bgp_underlay`: `true/false`.
+Whether this interface is part of the bgp underlay network using BGP Unnumbered.
+Requires `layer3` set to `true`.
     Default is `false`.
   * `vrf`: Name of the VRF to assign the interface to.
 Always starts with `Vrf`.
   * `mac_addr`: MAC address of the interface.
 Only relevant for routed interfaces (e.g. those with `ips` or `layer3` set).
 If not specified, will